-Mark Keller, CEO and Chief Investment Officer of Confluence, is a member of the board of directors of Benjamin Edwards, Inc. ("BEI"), the holding company of Benjamin F. Edwards & Company ("BFEC") and has a private investment in the equity securities of BEI.
+Mark Keller, CEO and Chief Investment Officer of Confluence, is a member of the board of directors of Benjamin Edwards, Inc. ("BEI"), the holding company of Benjamin F. Edwards & Company ("BFEC") and Edwards Wealth Management ("EWM").
+Mr. Keller has a private investment in the equity securities of BEI.
 Although he has no day-to-day decision-making responsibilities for BEI, as a member of their board of directors he is involved in the development of strategy, policy and other important matters affecting the firm.
-Confluence offers its discretionary and non-discretionary investment advisory services to BFEC and its clients, as described above under Item 4 of this Brochure, titled Advisory Business.
-As part of Mr. Keller's professional responsibilities with Confluence, he is involved in making investment decisions concerning portfolios of individual clients of BFEC.
-BFEC and its representatives do not receive any additional or different sales compensation in connection with recommendations to clients concerning Confluence versus any Financial Institution in comparable circumstances.
-Confluence and Mr. Keller do not receive any additional compensation in connection with client investments placed with Confluence through BFEC due to Mr. Keller's position on the board.
+Confluence offers its discretionary and non-discretionary investment advisory services to BFEC, EWM and their clients, as described above under Item 4 of this Brochure, titled Advisory Business.
+As part of Mr. Keller's professional responsibilities with Confluence, he is involved in making investment decisions concerning portfolios of individual clients of BFEC and EWM.
+BFEC and EWM and their representatives do not receive any additional or different sales compensation in connection with recommendations to clients concerning Confluence versus any Financial Institution in comparable circumstances.
+Confluence and Mr. Keller do not receive any additional compensation in connection with client investments placed with Confluence through BFEC and EWM due to Mr. Keller's position on the board.
 Mr. Keller is compensated for his service as a board member of BEI on the same terms as other independent board members.

 Brian Hansen, President and Chief Operating Officer of Confluence, is the sole owner of Hansen Investment Partners LLC ("HIP").
 HIP provides non-investment advisory services to corporate clients for which it receives fixed fees.
 HIP and Confluence have a mutual client: First Trust Portfolios L.P. ("First Trust"), a Financial Institution for which Confluence provides discretionary portfolio management and investment advisory services by acting as a sub-advisor to an openend mutual fund and a closed-end fund for which an affiliate of First Trust serves as investment adviser.
+Additionally, the Confluence Growth and Income Alpha Strategy includes allocations to certain First Trust sponsored ETFs.
+Confluence may from time to time provide services to First Trust in connection with the creation and supervision of unit investment trust portfolios sponsored by First Trust.

-On November 1, 2012, Brian Hansen joined the board of directors of Franklin Street Properties Corp (NYSE: FSP), a publicly-traded Real Estate Investment Trust.
+On November 1, 2012, Brian Hansen joined the board of directors of Franklin Street Properties Corp (NYSE: FSP), a publicly traded Real Estate Investment Trust.
 Mr. Hansen has personal, long-term investments in securities issued by FSP and expects to make additional investments in FSP for his own account from time to time.
 Confluence evaluates each investment idea on its own merits and has established policies and procedures that address conflicts of interest that are or may be raised by Mr. Hansen's relationship with FSP.
-Mr. Hansen does not provide Confluence or Confluence's Investment Committee with information relating to FSP.
+Mr. Hansen does not provide Confluence or Confluence's Value Equities Investment Committee with information relating to FSP.
 Mr. Hansen's transactions in FSP securities must be affected in accordance with Confluence's policies and procedures relating to personal securities transactions as well as in accordance with applicable legal requirements.

 Mr. Hansen is also a board member and investment committee member of certain religious and local government bodies.
 These organizations engage consultants to evaluate investment managers, such as Confluence, for management of the organization's investments.
 These consultants also may engage Confluence to manage their clients' investments.
-Mr. Hansen does not participate in Confluence meetings with these consultants and is not the sole decision maker when a board decides to retain a consultant.
+Mr. Hansen is not the sole decision maker when a board decides to retain a consultant or an investment manager.